 Are the support staff inexperienced?
 Not at the end of 2020 going into 2021 with Clate Mask leading the charge.

 If you’re a 90-person company with 650 SKUs and you’re growing 50% a year and you’re adding 5 products a month, neither Keap CRM nor Infusionsoft would be right for you, but they admit it.

 Conversely, if you don’t have a list, you’re just starting out online, you’ve never created a webform and you’ve never even used the “Categories” feature in Outlook to segment your contacts, might you be better off with a ConstantContact account for $19 or $29/mo?

 But how big do you want to be and how quickly?

 If the answer is “BIG” and “fast” then it may be worth it for you to start out with Keap/Infusionsoft.

-If you’re a 10-person company with two sales people and you, the owner, are involved in sales and and you’re doing manual, duplicate entry and sales and leads are falling off the table then Infusionsoft can be a life-saver.
+If you’re a 10-person company with two salespeople and you as the owner are involved in sales and and you’re doing manual, duplicate entry while sales and leads are falling off the table, then Infusionsoft can be a life-saver.

 Because sales and marketing are:

 - Friggin’ IMPOSSIBLE to master in a timely fashion for the typical “E-Myth” technician that thinks “I can shimmy a door better than my jerk of a boss” and goes out on his own to open his own contracting business only to have his ass, kidneys, liver, lungs, nostrils, knee caps and esophagus handed to him a mere 6 months later after he’s run out of fancy business cards and relatives he can beg business off of.